back to top

 Different Colours of Gold

 Gold can be identified by its colour.
-Basically, there are five colours of gold:
+There are five colours of gold:

 • Yellow Gold: This is the natural colour of gold with alloys.
 The alloys are usually copper which gives the gold its signature yellow colour.